 To voluntarily stop eating and drinking means to refuse all food and liquids, including those taken through a feeding tube, with the understanding that doing so will hasten death.
 This is an option for people with terminal or life-limiting diseases who feel that with VSED their dying will not be prolonged.
 One of the advantages of this decision is that you may change your mind at any time and resume eating and drinking.

-The US Supreme Court has affirmed the right of a competent individual to refuse medical therapies and this includes food and fluids.
+The U.S. Supreme Court has affirmed the right of a competent individual to refuse medical therapies, which includes food and fluids.
 This choice is also commonly accepted in the medical community.

 Before You Start

-You must prepare to voluntarily stop eating and drinking.
+You must prepare for VSED.
 It’s not something that can or should be started the day it is first discussed.

 - Talk with your physician to let them know of your plans.
-Talk with your physician about all your medications, and ask if a sedative or pain medication will be available to keep you comfortable.
+Discuss all your medications and ask if a sedative or pain medication will be available to keep you comfortable.

-- Complete an Advance Directive stating in writing that voluntarily stopping eating and drinking is your wish.
+- Complete an advance directive, stating in writing that VSED is your wish.
 Have your physician sign orders to withhold life-sustaining therapies and all resuscitation efforts.

 - Talk with friends and family members who might care for you during this process early about your wishes and why you may want to take this course.
 Their support is crucial.
-However, beware that for many people families are often opposed to VSED and can pose a barrier.
+Be prepared that some members of your friend or family circle may not be supportive of this decision.

 - Finalize your business and financial affairs, make funeral and memorial plans, and gather your family members to share memories and say your good-byes.